CocoaPress/docs/docs/Advanced/Slicer.md

 ![](../img/printer/sequential.png)

-If there's a red radius around the objects, they're too close and may need to be separated.
+If there's a red radius around the objects, they're too close to print sequentially, as the extruder will collide with the part when going to print the second part.

 ![](../img/printer/sequential_crash.png)